Focus on the direction of the USD/JPY pair as intervention concerns persist

 - U.S. New Manufacturing Orders for March

-In the previous session, the U.S. dollar struggled to find direction as the April ISM Manufacturing PMI came in at 52.7—unchanged from the previous month and below the market forecast of 53.0—while concerns over rising input costs weighed on the market.
+In the previous day’s U.S. currency trading, the April ISM Manufacturing PMI came in at 52.7, unchanged from the previous month and below the market forecast of 53.0.
+Meanwhile, concerns over rising input costs caused the U.S. dollar to trade in a directionless manner.
 The USD/JPY pair traded within a range of 155.52 to 157.33 before closing near 157.06, with market participants continuing to monitor speculation regarding potential currency intervention by Japanese authorities.Currently, the 157.00 level appears to be a key resistance level for a pullback, while on the downside, the focus will likely be on whether the 155.50 to 155.00 range holds as support.
-We will be watching to see if the U.S. dollar continues to recover following today’s U.S. manufacturing new orders data.
+We will be watching today’s U.S. manufacturing new orders data to see if the U.S. dollar continues to recover.